hayden-hurst/tweeple/README.md

-# twitter-clone
+# tweeple
-- This is a project for me to learn how to create a single page React app and learn git
+- This project is a twitter-like social media web application made with react.